Steinbeuge/GBS-Actor-Movement-Plugins/README.md

 # GBS-Actor-Movement-Plugins
-A collection of actor movement plugins for GBS, suitable for action games
+A WIP collection of actor movement plugins for GBS Studio, suitable for action games